Wake-up-Freeman/OLD-ODISEO/docs/develop/README.md

 # Develop

-Welcome to the Terra developer documentation.
-If this is your first time building on Terra and you want to set up your environment, use the [quickstart guide](dapp/quick-start/README.md).
-Use the [how-to guides](how-to/README.md) to learn about using [`terrad`](how-to/terrad/README.md), the command line interface and node daemon for the Terra network, and [LocalTerra](how-to/localterra/README.md), a local testing environment.
-[Terra.js](sdks/terra-js/README.md) and [Terra.py](https://terra-money.github.io/terra.py/) are the Javascript and Python SDKs for Terra.
+Welcome to the Daodiseo developer documentation.
+If this is your first time building on Daodiseo and you want to set up your environment, use the [quickstart guide](dapp/quick-start/README.md).
+Use the [how-to guides](how-to/README.md) to learn about using [`daodiseod`](how-to/daodiseod/README.md), the command line interface and node daemon for the Daodiseo network, and [LocalDaodiseo](how-to/localdaodiseo/README.md), a local testing environment.
+[Daodiseo.js](sdks/daodiseo-js/README.md) and [Daodiseo.py](https://daodiseomoney.github.io/daodiseo.py/) are the Javascript and Python SDKs for Daodiseo.

 ```{toctree}
 :hidden: